 The net negative (disallowed) IMR permitted for admittance shall not include losses from derivatives that were reported at fair value prior to derivative termination unless the reporting entity has historically followed the same process for interest-rate hedging derivatives that were terminated in a gain position.
 In other words, there is a requirement for documented, historical evidence illustrating that unrealized gains from derivatives reported at fair value were reversed to IMR (as a liability) and amortized as part of IMR.
 Reporting entities that do not have evidence of this past application are required to remove realized losses from derivatives held at fair value from the net negative (disallowed) IMR balance to determine the amount permitted to be admitted.
 Reporting entities that begin a new process for the use of hedging derivatives, perhaps with a theoretical process to treat derivative losses and derivative gains similarly, but do not have evidence illustrating the historical treatment of derivative gains through IMR are not permitted to include derivative losses in the net negative (disallowed) IMR permitted to be admitted.
 This evidence is required separately for the general account, insulated separate account and non-insulated separate account if losses from derivatives previously reported at fair value are currently being allocated to IMR in those accounts.

+Reporting entities admitting any amount of net negative (disallowed) IMR pursuant to paragraphs 9.a through 9.c shall fully complete the data-captured disclosures described in paragraph 13.
+If a reporting entity does not fully complete the data-captured disclosures or provide narrative disclosures containing equivalent information in lieu of the data-capture template, it shall nonadmit all net negative (disallowed) IMR.

+Reporting entities admitting any amount of net negative (disallowed) IMR pursuant to paragraphs 9.a. through 9.c. shall capture the admitted negative IMR in the principles-based reserving (PBR) calculation or asset adequacy testing (AAT)/ cash flow testing (CFT) pursuant to Valuation Manual (VM)-20: Requirements for Principle-Based Reserves for Life Insurance, Section 7.D.7 and VM-30: Actuarial Opinion and Memorandum Requirements, Section 3.B.5.
+Reporting entities shall prepare a reconciliation of admitted negative IMR to the reported IMR reflected for PBR and CFT to ensure reserves are not overstated.

 Reporting entities that admit net negative (disallowed) IMR shall follow the following process:

 All net negative (disallowed) IMR in the general account shall first be admitted until the capital and surplus percentage limit, as detailed in paragraph 9.a., is reached.